LakshmanNair/207-Final-Project/README.md

 The output of running this program is: {"error":{"code":"validation_error","message":"Request failed with validation error","context":{"delay":["The delay field must be true or false."],"callback":["The callback must be a valid URL."],"lost":["The lost field must be true or false."],"enhance":["The enhance field must be true or false."]}}}

-This is because we are unable to satisfy all the requirements they provide us with when generating the image.
+This is because we are unable to satisfy all the requirements to generate the image.
+They ask for information that we are unsure about, such as specification for an image delay in the optimization process or the ID_size.
+We inputted what we could but ultimately we could not get the API call to work.
+We will likely switch APIs if these problems persist.